james-river-outdoor-coalition/Bylaws/_articles/Article I - Section VIII - Termination.md

 ---
-name: Termination
+title: Termination
 article: one
+layout: article
 ---
+# Article I
+## Section VIII

-8. **Termination.** Members may be terminated at the discretion of the Board.
+**Termination.** Members may be terminated at the discretion of the Board.
 Termination of membership shall be effective upon a majority vote of a quorum of the Board.
 If a member is terminated, membership dues shall be refunded on a pro-rata basis.